21. December 2023

 —–

-Every now and I get up in the morning and think: today is a day to be controversial.
+Every now and again I get up in the morning and think: today is a day to be controversial.
 Today is a day to rub people up the wrong way, ask the difficult questions straight out and practice my provocation skills.
 You don’t even have to dive into politics to do this either.
 There are plenty of subjects over which people will work themselves up into a lather within 10 seconds flat.

 For music fans, one such subject is: who sang song X the best?
 The original artist or the cover artist?
 Some believe that only the real father or mother of a song can interpret the song as it was truly meant.
 I do not agree.
 I think that some songs have to wander out in the world to find the artist who will finally bring them to life.